Odds Converter: Decimal, Moneyline & Fractional Odds | XYES

 What each odds format actually means

 Six ways of saying the same thing.
-The math is identical underneath — once you know how to read each format, switching between sportsbooks anywhere in the world stops feeling foreign.
+The math is identical underneath — once you can read each format, switching between sportsbooks in different regions is much easier.

-Decimal 2.50 means a $1 bet pays $2.50 back if it wins ($1.50 profit + your stake).
-It's the world's default because the multiplication is trivial: stake × decimal = total return.
+Decimal 2.50 means a $1 bet returns $2.50 if it wins ($1.50 profit + stake).
+It is the global default because the math is direct: stake × decimal odds = total return.

 Hong Kong odds — Decimal minus one